History of Francisco Lindor in Timeline

 Others born on this day/year

-In the 2016 MLB postseason, Lindor's 16 postseason hits are the most hits by a batter since 1997.
+During the 2016 MLB postseason, Lindor's 16 postseason hits were the most hits by a batter since 1997.

-In 2010, Francisco Lindor played for the 18U United States team in the 2010 World Junior Baseball Championship in Thunder Bay, Ontario.
-He was named to the All-IBAF Juniors Team.
+In 2010, Francisco Lindor played for the 18U United States team in the 2010 World Junior Baseball Championship held in Thunder Bay, Ontario.
+The team finished fifth, and Lindor was named to the All-IBAF Juniors Team as a shortstop.

-After Lindor signed with the Cleveland Indians in August 2011, his mother and two older siblings joined him in Florida.
+In August 2011, after signing with the Cleveland Indians, Francisco Lindor's mother and two older siblings joined him in Florida.

 2011: Professional Career Begins

-In 2011, Lindor began his professional career with the Short-Season A New York-Penn League Mahoning Valley Scrappers, appearing in four games.
+Francisco Lindor began his professional career with the Short-Season A New York–Penn League Mahoning Valley Scrappers during the 2011 season, appearing in four games.

 2011: Drafted by the Indians

-In 2012, Lindor participated in the All-Star Futures Game while playing in the minor leagues.
+In 2012, Lindor participated in the All-Star Futures Game while in the minor leagues.

 July 15, 2013: Promotion to Akron Aeros